MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/configure-SharePoint-WorkflowManager-2019.md

 ## System Requirements

-The following table describes the system requirements, supported databases, and hardware requirements to use the new SharePoint Workflow Manager.
+The following table describes the system requirements, supported databases, and hardware requirements to use the SharePoint Workflow Manager.

 |**Supported Operating System**|**Supported databases**|**Hardware requirement**
 |:-----|:-----|:-----|:-----